Cressida: In popular culture

-The named Cressida is sometimes given, as a literary allusion, as a first name to faithless characters.
+The name Cressida is sometimes given, as a literary allusion, as a first name to faithless characters.
+In his 1969 novel Clean Straw for Nothing George Johnston's wife Charmian Clift is the basis for the character Cressida Morley; academics Paul Genoni and Tanya Dalziell suggest in their 2018 book Half the Perfect World that it was the impending publication of Johnston's novel, which Clift knew would lay bare her infidelities whilst on the island of Hydra, which prompted her to suicide in 1969.
 In the 2005 movie Hitch, a flashback scene shows the character of Cressida Baylor (played by Robinne Lee) betray the fidelity of the main character Hitch (played by Will Smith), thus negatively affecting his judgement and attitude toward love and women.

 The progressive rock band Cressida is named after the character.

 The Toyota Cressida, a mid-size car manufactured until 1992, was named after the character.